 The Dangers of Midlife Debt

-Ultimately, though, the question isn’t, “Should I take out Direct PLUS Loans or private loans?”
+Ultimately, the question isn’t,“Should I take out Direct PLUS Loans or private loans?”
 It’s really, “Should I take out loans to pay for my child’s college education at all?”
-For most financial advisers (including us), the answer is a resounding, “No!”
+For many financial experts (including us), the answer is a resounding, “No!”

-Moreover, these options are most often appealing — and seemingly most necessary — for low- and middle-income borrowers, but the Direct PLUS Loan comes with very little debt counseling and does not take into account how much money it’s reasonable for someone to take on with your debt and credit rating.
+Direct PLUS Loans come with very little debt counseling and does not take into account how much money it’s reasonable for someone to take on with their debt and credit rating.
 With no caps on borrowing beyond the school’s stated cost, this means that parents can end up taking on far more debt than they can handle at a time in their lives when many should be avoiding debt.

 This problem is exacerbated by the fact that most parents take these loans out one year at a time, making it harder to grasp at the beginning what an expensive approach this is.
 Taking out a $10,000 loan when your child starts college might seem reasonable.
 But if you have to do that for four years, that’s $40,000 in principal.
 Take into account that tuition is likely to rise over those four years, and the cost of deferring repayments for four years, and this can be a staggering amount of debt.

-Some argue that parent loans serve a valuable purpose, making higher education available to lower-income families.
-But others make the argument that these parent loans can be seen as a kind of predatory lending.
+Some argue that Parent PLUS loans serve a valuable purpose, making higher education available to lower-income families.
+But others have scrutinized these loans and even contend that they can be seen as a kind of predatory lending.

 For parents who cannot draw on savings or tap into other resources for credit, the government freely loans money — at a cost.
-But it’s far less forgiving with parents than students when it comes to repayment, and if you cannot make your payments, the government will not hesitate to take them out of your wages, Social Security checks, or tax refund.
+But it’s far less forgiving with parents than students when it comes to repayment.
+And if you can't make your payments, the government will not hesitate to take them out of your wages, Social Security checks, or tax refund.